 Riding the Cairo Metro

-To get to our next stop, we hopped on the Cairo Metro.
-Unlike the high-tech, shiny metros in other global cities, the Cairo Metro (opened in 1987) is rugged and functional, serving millions of locals daily.
-We traveled from the Mar Girgis station to Sadat Station, located right under the famous Tahrir Square.
+To get to our next stop, we decided to live like the locals and hopped on the Cairo Metro.
+Unlike the high-tech, shiny, and super-fast metros in cities like Dubai or Singapore, the Cairo Metro (opened in 1987) is rugged, loud, and incredibly functional.
+It serves millions of locals every single day, and being in the crowd was an experience all on its own.
+We traveled from the Mar Girgis station to Sadat Station, which is located right under the famous Tahrir Square.
+It was crowded, hot, and fascinating—a perfect slice of real Cairene life.

 Sailing the Nile and Scaling the Tower

 No trip to Cairo is complete without the Nile.
-We hired a private boat for the three of us and spent time drifting along the river, watching the city skyline and the sunset reflect off the water.
+It is the lifeblood of Egypt, the reason this civilization exists at all.
+We hired a private boat for the three of us and spent time drifting along the river.
+As the sun began to dip, the sky turned shades of orange, pink, and purple, and we watched the city skyline and the sunset reflect off the calm water.
+It was the most peaceful hour of the entire trip.

-Our final major stop was the Cairo Tower on Gezira Island.
+Our final major stop for the evening was the Cairo Tower on Gezira Island.
 Built in 1961 in the shape of a lotus plant, it was once the tallest building in North Africa.
 We took the elevator to the observation deck, 614 feet above the ground.
-From the top, Cairo looked magical—the greenery of the island, the glowing bridges, and the endless city lights.
+From the top, Cairo looked absolutely magical.
+The greenery of Gezira Island stood out against the concrete, the bridges glowed with lights, and the city lights stretched endlessly into the distance.
+It was the perfect vantage point to understand the size of this city.

 A Final Midnight Stroll

 After saying goodbye to Shakir, I wasn't quite ready to end the day.
-I took a taxi back to the market area.
-The driver was so polite that I booked him for our airport drop-off the next day!
+The energy of Cairo is addictive, and I wanted just a little more.
+I took a taxi back toward the market area.
+The driver was incredibly polite and kind, so I made sure to book him for our airport drop-off the next day.
+It’s always good to have a reliable driver you trust in a big city.

-Instead of taking a cab back to the hostel, I decided to walk the 3.5 kilometers.
-Walking through the late-night streets of Cairo, grabbing a quick shawarma, and soaking in the local atmosphere was the perfect end to an unforgettable journey.
-As I finally reached my room, the ancient city of Cairo hummed outside my window, a beautiful mix of the old and the new.
+Instead of taking a cab all the way back to the hostel, I decided to walk the last 3.5 kilometers.
+Walking through the late-night streets of Cairo is a unique experience.
+The shops were still buzzing, people were drinking tea on the sidewalks, and the city hummed with a different kind of life.
+I grabbed a quick, delicious shawarma—the perfect midnight snack—and just soaked in the local atmosphere.
+It was the perfect end to an unforgettable day.
+As I finally reached my room, the ancient city of Cairo continued to buzz outside my window, a beautiful, swirling mix of the very old and the very new.
+I fell asleep instantly, already dreaming of the adventures that were still to come.

 Comments